bitcointxoko/guides/en/lnurlp.md

 All you need is a mobile phone or computer and an Internet connection!
 ### 1. Creating your wallet

-If you haven't done so already, go to https://bitcointxoko.com and `add a new wallet`.
+If you haven't done so already, go to https://bitcointxoko.com and create a wallet.
 You can name it whatever you want.

-⚠️ Make sure you save the link to your wallet so you can access it later!
-A good way to do this is to save it in your password manager, such as [Bitwarden](https://bitwarden.com/).
 ### 2. Activate extensions

-The extension ``LNURLp`` is needed for Lightning Addresses to work.
+The extension `Pay Links` is needed for Lightning Addresses to work.

-Go to `Extensions` in the toolbar and activate LNURLp.
+Go to `Extensions` in the toolbar and activate `Pay Links`.
 ### 3. Creating your pay link

 Go to the LNURLp extension and click on `New Pay Link`.